Macarius Maletych

 Prior to the Unification Council in December 2018, he was the Primate of the Ukrainian Autocephalous Orthodox Church (UAOC), a jurisdiction that did not have recognition on the part of other Eastern Orthodox churches; he was restored to full ecclesiastical communion with the Patriarchate of Constantinople by the decision of the Holy Synod of the Ecumenical Patriarchate of Constantinople in October 2018.
-However, this has been accepted only by the Churches of Alexandria, Greece, and in part Cyprus.
+However, this has been accepted only by the churches of Alexandria, Greece, and in part Cyprus.

 Biography

-In 1973 and then again in 1974, he tried and failed to enroll at the Odessa Theological Seminary of the Russian Orthodox Church (ROC).
+In 1973 and then again in 1974, he tried and failed to enroll at the Odesa Theological Seminary of the Russian Orthodox Church (ROC).
 On 10 August 1975, he was ordained a priest within the jurisdiction of the ROC.
 He served mainly in Ukraine and the Rostov region.